 William Hopper's character, an Air Force Colonel (note clouds and lightning bolts on hat brim) would be wearing a navy blue hat with his tan uniform, not an olive drab Army hat.
 Also, General's stars and Colonel's eagles would be silver, not gold.
 (Colorized 50th Anniversary version).

 During the fight in the barn, military carbines are used to shoot at the Ymir.
-These carbines are bolt action as the first shot is taken after working the bolt to insert a cartridge in the firing chamber.
-But all subsequent shots are taken without working the bolt again.
+These carbines are semi-automatic M1As which require that the bolt be worked once to insert a cartridge in the firing chamber.
+But all subsequent shots are taken without working the bolt again which is as it should be.

 The rate of descent by the space craft that is talked about at the beginning of the film is 3500 feet per minute.
 That is less then 60 mph.
 No object reentering the atmosphere from "space" could move so slow.
 Reentry speeds are measured in the thousands of miles per hour.